What Temperature Should I Set My Air Conditioner in Summer? 78 Degrees is the Answer

 This new recommendation will save you money if you can take the heat! 🔥

-A lot of us noticed a big spike in our home energy spending during the Coronavirus pandemic.
+A lot of us noticed a big spike in various areas of life, like gas and our electricity.
 Still, a lower electric bill is one tried-and-true method of saving some extra cash.
 While it’s not exactly new news, the federal government has come forward with some recommendations for air conditioning our homes in the summer.

 For maximum efficiency and reduction of energy costs, Energy Star recommends keeping the inside temperature of your home as close to the outside temperature as you can comfortably do so.
 More specifically, the agency recommends keeping your air conditioner at 78℉ when you’re home in the summertime, 82℉ when you’re asleep, and 85℉ when you’re away. 😬